-- 1. The architectural, landscaping, lighting, signage, and other aspects of site development shall result in an attractive and harmonious commercial or mixed use environment, compatible with the surrounding neighborhood. - 2.
-The economic feasibility of the development in the proposed location shall be demonstrated.
+1. The architectural, landscaping, lighting, signage, and other aspects of site development shall result in an attractive and harmonious commercial or mixed use environment, compatible with the surrounding neighborhood.

 16-120-060 REVIEW PROCEDURE

 See Section 16-150-060 for application and review procedures applicable to all Planned Development overlay districts.